intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 If a person has had the opportunity to comment on a patch, but has not provided such comments, you may optionally add a ``Cc:`` tag to the patch.
-This is the only tag which might be added without an explicit action by the person it names - but it should indicate that this person was copied on the patch.
 This tag documents that potentially interested parties have been included in the discussion.
+Note, this is one of only three tags you might be able to use without explicit permission of the person named (see 'Tagging people requires permission below for details).

 Co-developed-by: states that the patch was co-created by multiple developers;
 it is used to give attribution to co-authors (in addition to the author